-(b) Include the following in the program:
+(b) [Ensure this program includes] Include the following in the program:

 (A) Documentation of entry permit procedures.

 (B) Measures taken to prohibit unauthorized persons from entering permit spaces.

 (C) Designation of employee roles, such as entrants, attendants, entry supervisors, rescuers, or those who test or monitor the atmosphere in a permit space.